Right Arrow

 1. Reducing investigation time from hours to minutes

-Video AI platforms utilize "smart search" capabilities.
-Instead of watching hours of footage, an investigator can search for specific attributes, such as "red truck" or "person in blue shirt," or filter by specific behaviors like "loitering" in a specific zone.
+Video AI platforms use forensic video search for parking capabilities.
+Instead of watching hours of footage, an investigator can search for specific attributes—"red truck" or "person in blue shirt"—or filter by behaviors like loitering in a specific zone.
 This allows retail loss prevention operations to achieve significantly faster investigation resolution compared to manual protocols.

 2. Real-time incident detection

-Rather than waiting for a report to be filed, AI agents monitor feeds 24/7.
-Templates such as "Vehicle Enters No-go Zones" or "Loitering" can trigger real-time alerts.
-For example, if a vehicle pulls up to a loading dock after hours, or if an individual is loitering near employee vehicles, the system notifies the security team swiftly.
-This allows for intervention while the incident is in progress, rather than just documentation after the fact.
+Rather than waiting for a report to be filed, Video AI Agents monitor feeds 24/7.
+Templates such as "Vehicle Enters No-go Zones" or "Loitering" trigger real-time parking lot alerts.
+If a vehicle pulls up to a loading dock after hours, or if an individual is loitering near employee vehicles, the system notifies the security team immediately.
+This allows for intervention while the incident is in progress.

 3. Automated documentation and chain of custody

-To defend against liability claims, evidence should be reliable and well-documented.
-Unified platforms automate the preservation of footage.
-When an incident is flagged, the system can automatically retain the relevant video, preventing it from being overwritten by standard retention cycles.
-This helps reduce the risk of spoliation sanctions, which can occur if evidence is lost after a litigation hold is triggered (Source: Crantford Meehan).
+Defending against liability claims requires reliable, well-documented evidence.
+Unified platforms automate footage preservation.
+When an incident is flagged, the system automatically retains the relevant video, preventing it from being overwritten by standard retention cycles.
+This helps reduce the risk of spoliation sanctions, which can occur if evidence is lost after a litigation hold is triggered.

 Proactive risk-reduction strategies for parking lots

-Moving from reactive recording to forward-looking risk reduction involves leveraging AI to identify risk precursors.
-By mapping specific Spot AI capabilities to common retail challenges, LP leaders can build a more resilient security posture.
+Moving from reactive recording to forward-looking risk reduction means leveraging AI to identify risk precursors.
+By mapping specific AI capabilities to common retail challenges, LP leaders can build a more resilient security posture.

 1. Deterring loitering and organized crime

 Spot AI Solution: The "Loitering" AI agent detects individuals or vehicles remaining in a specific area for a set duration.
-This allows security to dispatch a guard or trigger a voice-down system to deter potential misconduct and prompt a timely response.
+Security can then dispatch a guard or trigger a voice-down system to deter potential misconduct.
+This parking lot crime deterrence strategy prevents the lot from becoming a permissive environment.

 2. Managing unauthorized access

 Spot AI Solution: "Person Enters No-go Zones" and "Vehicle Enters No-go Zones" templates create virtual perimeters.
-If a vehicle enters a restricted area after hours, an alert is sent swiftly.
-This is particularly effective for helping deter and respond to catalytic converter theft attempts in fleet parking areas.
+If a vehicle enters a restricted area after hours, an alert is sent immediately.
+This is particularly effective for detecting vehicle break-ins and catalytic converter theft attempts in fleet parking areas.

 3. Mitigating premises liability

-Verifying that a parking lot was safe and properly maintained (e.g., plowed, salted, or well-lit) is the best defense against costly liability claims.
+Verifying that a parking lot was safe and properly maintained (plowed, salted, or well-lit) is the best defense against costly liability claims.
+Resolving parking lot accidents requires objective proof of due diligence.

 Spot AI Solution: When a personal injury claim is filed, video AI provides swift retrieval of footage to investigate the incident.
 Using smart search, teams can find video of a reported event in minutes to verify lot conditions at the exact time it occurred.
-This time-stamped video evidence of maintenance crews servicing the lot provides objective proof of due diligence, which is essential for premises liability defense.
+Time-stamped video evidence of maintenance crews servicing the lot provides objective proof of due diligence—essential for reducing parking lot liability claims.

 Managing multi-location security at scale